Johor Bahru Bucket List: Amazing Places to Visit in Johor Bahru, Malaysia

 You can also interact with the animals during feeding times.
 Also, feel free to get a quick bite as the zoo offers eateries.

-The Johor Bahru Old Chinese Temple is a 140-year-old architecture built by religious Chinese leaders during the 19th century.
+The Johor Bahru Old Chinese Temple is a 140-year-old architecture built by Chinese religious leaders during the 19th century.
 It is an easily recognizable venue because of its vibrant red and outer white wall color scheme.

-Some of the temple’s prized relics are the Tien Gong incense pot and bells donated by devotees.
+The temple’s prized relics are the Tien Gong incense pot and bells donated by devotees.

 There are also exhibits the narrate how the Chinese community arrived in Johor Bahru.

 Explore the Sultan Abu Bakar State Mosque

 This 19th-century mosque is a sight to behold for any fan of religious architecture.
 In fact, the mosque can accommodate up to 2,000 worshipers simultaneously.